onetarek/wp-nav-menu-cache/readme.txt

 1. Settings Page

 == Changelog ==
+= 2.2 =
+* No new change.
+Just update readme with tested up to WP 4.9.8

 = 2.1 =
 * Bug Fix: The option "Cache for Individual URL" was getting set automatically on some sites.